 The College is planning special events at exciting and historic sites in New York City, including ones featuring Lafayette professors, students, and alumni.
 Several programs are being planned with Lehigh as an opportunity for both institutions to come together in celebration of this historic occasion.
 Program information will be added to this website as it becomes available.

-A hospitality suite will be located at the Marriott Marquis, Times Square.
-The hospitality center will serve as a resource for all Lafayette guests to receive information on schedules, programs, dining events, city maps, and much more.
+The Marriott Marquis, Times Square will serve as the event headquarters and resource center for all Lafayette guests to receive information on schedules, programs, dining events, city maps, and much more.

 Thursday, Nov.
 20